creatvie-introvert/wordweaver/README.md

 **Dark Theme**

-The dark theme features a deep charcoal background paired with light neutral tones for text and interface contrast. a muted lavender-blue provides visual focus without causing strain.
-This palette was selected to reduce glare and improve readability in low-light environments while maintaining a professional, modern tone.
+The dark theme adopts a deep charcoal base ('#1E1E1E') for a reduced-glare experience.
+Primary text is displayed in a **soft pale green** ('#E5F5DC') for high contrast.
+Button accents shift to muted green and sage tones, offering visual continuity with the light theme and interactive states.

 ![Dark Theme Colour Palette](docs/design-choices/dark-colour-scheme.png)